What is a settlement?

 Depending on the claims involved, there are different taxation considerations.
 For example, recovery on account of physical injuries, including for pain, suffering, and lost wages, is not treated as income for tax purposes.
 However, any punitive damages are not excluded from gross income for tax purposes.
 If you are the party paying the settlement, there are also taxable deductions to consider.
 Overall, it is important to consider the tax consequences before entering into a settlement agreement.

-If you are involved or going to be involved in litigation, contact Sean Foss or Sarah Aaberg at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+If you are involved or going to be involved in litigation, contact Sean Foss or Sarah Aaberg at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.